Last Updated on August 25, 2020 by Christopher G Mendla

 However, Similar Posts requires a lot of server resources.
 In many cases this can really slow down your site.
 Jetpack offers a cloud based tool to show similar costs for a fee.

 Search engine optimization is critical to getting decent rankings for your content.
 The free version of Yoast will work for most beginners and intermediate users.
 Yoast will give you advice regarding the readability and search engine friendliness of your posts and other content.

 Another part of SEO is controlling how the ‘link juice’ of your site flows to other sites.
 When you link to a site, you are endorsing that site.
 Some of the ‘goodness’ of your site will flow to other sites.
 If the site you are linking to is a legitimate strong site, that can be OK.
 However, there are other cases where you might not want the ‘link juice’ to follow.
-You can do that with a rel=’nofollow’.
-A plugin such as Ultimate Nofollow will enable you to do so easily.

 The plugins listed above will give you a basic site with backups, security and some critical usability enhancements.
 As you add plugins, keep a close eye out for decreases in site performance.